artandmath/NukeProfilers/wiki/README.md

 ![Header](assets/Header_Stonks.png)

-This folder contains files in markdown format that can be used for your VFX studio's wiki.
+This folder contains files in markdown format that can be used for your VFX studio's compositing wiki.

 [CC-BY-4.0 license](../LICENSE)